- An inn with architecture and atmosphere from the Taisho era (1911-1926).

 We visited the Inn’s restaurant “Haikara-Tei” dressed in Yukata, a traditional Japanese night gown.
-(Yukata is common apparel for guests staying at a Ryokan) We were very hungry and looked forward to dinner after walking all day.
+(We were very hungry and looked forward to dinner after walking all day.

 Every dish at the restaurant included fresh, local ingredients such as fresh river fish and wild vegetables grown in the surrounding mountains.

-My favorite is the “Green Hot Pot” (the dish in the upper left of the image).
+My favorite is the “Green Hot Pot” (the dish in the upper left of the image below).

 We usually cook hot pot soup with seaweed or fish powder, but this was made with green tea.
 The harmony between the green tea soup and locally grown ingredients is delicious.

 ※The dishes vary, depending on the season.

 At the end of the day, we went and soaked in the Onsen again.

 Suikoen has its own Onsen, and in its open air bath, the night breeze is so comfortable and refreshing, that you may want to stay longer.
 Cold green tea is prepared and ready for you to cool down your body after taking a bath.

 We finally came back to our room and lied down on our Futons (Japanese style bedding) and had a great sleep’s night.